bazelbuild/bazel/site/docs/skylark/repository_rules.md

 actual logic of the rule and is executed strictly in the Loading Phase.

 The function has exactly one input parameter, `repository_ctx`.
-The function returns either `None` to signify that the rule is reproducible, or a dict with a set of parameters for that rule that would turn that rule into a reproducible one generating the same repository.
+The function returns either `None` to signify that the rule is reproducible given the specified parameters, or a dict with a set of parameters for that rule that would turn that rule into a reproducible one generating the same repository.
 For example, for a rule tracking a git repository that would mean returning a specific commit identifier instead of a floating branch that was originally specified.

 The input parameter `repository_ctx` can be used to access attribute values, and non-hermetic functions (finding a binary,